stat6250-w18/course-questions-wiki/week-06/README.md

 - Question (dfei-stat6250): What is the code that can combine two datasets together?
 - Answer (dfei-stat6250): "data new dataset name; old dataset name1; old dataset name2; run;"
 - *Question* (sbagdi-stat6250): Which method of combining datasets diversifies or scatters the observations from two or more data sets, based on common variables?
 Which SAS statement is used to do so?
+- *Answer* (sbagdi-stat6250): Interleaving intersperses observations from two or more data sets.
+Statement used are- BY and SET
 - Question(pcheng14-stat6250):Is the number of observations in the new data set is the number of observations in the highest original data set?
 - Answer(pcheng14-stat6250):No, the correct is the number of observation in the smallest original data set.
 - Question (tbishaw-stat6250): What are the two functions one-to-one mergin (or combining) allows you to do in SAS?